jgioegana/project-universe/README.md

 # project-universe
 Create a scrollable 3D dimension that showcases your different projects, in the form of planets.

-Disclaimer: This effect is better suited in desktop/laptop viewports.
+Disclaimer: This effect is intended for desktop/laptop viewports.
 May need a little bit of tweaking when implementing in mobile.

 # Demo
 Check the demo: https://project-universe.gioreyes.me